markcgarcia/gesture-classifier/README.md

 # gesture-classifier
-TinyML gesture classifier, utilizing ESP32-S3 3-node wireless sensor mesh.
+An ESP32-S3 powered hand gesture classifier, which takes samples from an MPU6050 sensor and feeds them into an Edge Impulse-trained ML model.